CaroPattle/bicycle_data_melbourne/docs/_projects/2022-01-18-planning-permits.md

 #### Environment

-Climate change reflected in how people are choosing to build
+Victorians are increasingly investing portions of their construction budget on features that harness natural resources.

 The barchart below shows a steady increase in the percentage of building permits which include plans for solar hot water systems and/or rainwater tanks.
-We can anticipate that this trend will become more pronounced as the December 2021 data is added to the dataset.
+This increase indicates a growing market for climate-conscious construction.

 <br>

 ###### Solar hot water and rainwater tank inclusion by year